About Me

 Something extraordinary happened during those sometimes terrifying and completely transformational years--I found resilience, empowerment, and well-being by immersing my senses in nature.

-What I had unlocked was a way of practicing mindfulness and not only experienced the wisdom of the wild, but I tapped into an intuitive core of intelligence that became my guide.
+What I had unlocked was a deeper, more intimate way of practicing mindfulness.
+I not only experienced the wisdom of the wild, but I tapped into an intuitive core of intelligence that became my guide.

 I began making what is often called "ephemeral artwork" from natural elements—ephemeral because what I created wasn’t meant to last, but to be consumed back into nature.
 Almost unconsciously, I leaned towards symbols and shapes which I came to learn are archetypal in meaning.
 It was as if an inner voice wanted to speak through the images that represented change, growth, and unfolding.